com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 More precisely, we want to reveal patterns at different times and geographical scales, for instance, inside a given year, what is the usual schedule of tournaments for players?
 Can we observe that the participants of the tournament share a similar ranking, or are the levels of players uniformly distributed?
 On a time scale of several years, this visualization can enable us to visualize the emergence of new tournaments or the evolution of their popularity.

 We provided a first minimal working example of the visualization.
-There are further details to implement, test different alternative and select one.
+There are further details to implement, test different alternatives and select one.
 These include:
 * Adding information about the tournaments.
 * Dealing with slow points that seem fixed.
 We plan to make these circles transparent and increase their opacity once they are near their final position.
 * The placement of the zoomed-in map of Europe.
 Dealing with zoom in general.